rramoscabral/AZ-104---Training---Microsoft-Azure-Administrator/AZ104_SampleQuestions_20220126.md

 Before you deploy DevVM1, you need to consider the technical and security requirements.
 What should you do to ensure that access to DevVM1 is secure?

 1. Install the Azure Virtual Desktop client on all the devices that will connect to DevVM1.
-1. Deploy the Azure Bastion service.
+1. :heavy_check_mark: Deploy the Azure Bastion service.
 1. Configure Remote Desktop Gateway on all the devices that will connect to DevVM1.
 1. Configure the Azure Network Watcher service.